 Only a few days after the abysmal post-apocalyptic non-thriller Hunters, writer/director Justin Lee (Big Legend, Badlands) has another film hitting the market.
 This time it’s a Western, Apache Junction, which despite the name doesn’t have much to do with the Apaches.
 It’s a tale of outlaws and bad men against slightly less bad men in a town with no law except the law of the gun.

 That was a smart move because Capt.
-Hensley (Trace Adkins, Stagecoach: The Texas Jack Story, The Outsider).
+Hensley (Trace Adkins, Stagecoach: The Texas Jack Story, The Desperate Riders).
 Makes it clear he’s got better things to do than enforce the law or protect people.
 It’s much safer and more profitable for him and his men to turn a blind eye to the presence of all the men they’re supposed to be arresting.

 Apache Junction certainly has the makings for an action-packed horse opera and it’s nice to see Scout Taylor-Compton in something besides a horror film, even if her character feels as anachronistic as her name does unlikely.
 The presence of Thomas Jane (The Mist, Run Hide Fight) as saloon owner Al Longfellow also had me hoping for some punishing action scenes.